Stationary measures and random walks on $\tilde{A}_2$-buildings: Affine buildings of type

 where $\dt_{F^\infty}$ is to be understood as the set of chambers at infinity of the affine $\tilde{A}_1$-building $T_{F^\infty}$.
-It was already known to Tits \cite[Proposition 4]{tits86} that this map is a bijection.
 We now prove that $\phi_{F^\infty}$ is a homeomorphism, when we endow $\res{(F^\infty)}$ and $\dt_{F^\infty}$ with the natural topology for chambers at infinity on affine buildings.
-This result is not surprising for experts, but we did not find any reference in the literature in the non-discrete case.
+This result is not surprising to experts, but we did not find any reference in the literature in the non-discrete case.
 In the discrete case, it is proven in \cite[Lemma 4.2]{remy_trojan21}.

-Recall that if $X$ is a building, a topology on the set of chambers at infinity $\ch(\bdinf)$ is given by the basis of open sets: for all $x,y \in X$ special vertices of $X$,
+We denote by $\Aut(X)_{F^\infty}$ the group of automorphisms of $X$ that stabilize $F^\infty$.

-where $Q(x,C)$ is the unique sector of $X$ based at $x$, in the parallel class of $C$. \begin{prop} Let $ F^\infty$ be a panel in the spherical building at infinity $\bdinf$.
+\begin{prop} Let $ F^\infty$ be a panel in the spherical building at infinity $\bdinf$.
 Then the map